Can an AI agent hit a moving target?: Results and Discussion

-This result attests that with exploration and constant learning, this AI agent adjusts its inflation belief with respect to the new regime (with a delay).
-Given the general equilibrium setup of the economic environment, its behaviours result in that the economy shifts from the neighbourhood of price stationary rational expectation equilibrium to the inflation stationary one.
-One natural question to ask is what could impact how well the economy converges to the new steady state.
-If this agent were to experience and learn in this environment for longer period, would it lead to a better convergence of the economy to the new rational expectation equilibrium?
-This is illustrated in the following section.
+The result presented in this subsection suggests that with exploration and constant learning, AI agents adjust their actions with respect to a new regime (with a delay).
+Given the general equilibrium setup of the economic environment, their behaviours impact the aggregate dynamics - that the economy shifts from the neighbourhood of one rational expectation equilibrium to the other.
+The result shows that, unlike the process in the naive adaptive expectations and the accelerationist controversy literature, AI agents learn to adapt their beliefs with respect to an accelerating money supply.
+They have different exploration levels, which lead to different learning behaviours and lifetime rewards, and they are less likely to make systematic mistakes.